bhasudha/starrocks-docs/using_starrocks/External_table.md

 ### Precautions

 * Hudi external tables for Hudi are read-only and can be used only for queries.

+* Hudi versions 0.10.0 and above are supported.

 * StarRocks supports Hudi Copy on Write (CoW) tables but not Hudi Merge on Read (MoR) tables.
 For information about the differences between CoW and MoR, see [Table & Query Types](https://hudi.apache.org/docs/table_types/).